Starting Jetty using JPMS

 When Jetty tries to load, for example, class org.postgresql.ds.PGConnectionPoolDataSource, it must be in a JPMS module that is resolved in the run-time module graph.
 Furthermore, any dependency, for example classes from the java.sql JPMS module, must also be in a module present in the resolved module graph.

-Thanks to the fact that when Jetty starts in JPMS mode the --add-modules ALL_MODULE_PATH option is added to the JVM command line, every *.jar file in the module-path is also present in the module graph.
+Thanks to the fact that when Jetty starts in JPMS mode the --add-modules=ALL-MODULE-PATH option is added to the JVM command line, every *.jar file in the module-path is also present in the module graph.

 There are now two cases for the postgresql-<version>.jar file: either it is a proper JPMS module, or it is an automatic JPMS module (either an explicit automatic JPMS module with the Automatic-Module-Name attribute in the manifest, or an implicit automatic JPMS module whose name is derived from the *.jar file name).